thuaduc/check24-challenge-holiday/README.md

 In holiday-backend folder, run:

-1. `mvn clean` to install the jar file.
+1. `mvn clean install` to install the jar file.

 2. `docker-compose up --build` to build docker container and run backend.